 In the 1950s and 1960s the car was a symbol of modernity, the means to access new suburbs and escape the congestion of the inner city.
 New Zealand imported its transport-planning concepts, with a focus on motorway development and the free movement of vehicles, from the US and Britain.

 In 1979 one of the few critics of the car in New Zealand, writer Monte Holcroft, characterised it as ‘hungry for space’.
 Referring to the effects of cars in cities and at rural attractions, he claimed that ‘by their own demands and enormous proliferation [they] are destroying the space they crave’.1

-The popularity of shopping malls from the 1960s also contributed to increasing car use.
+The popularity of shopping malls from the 1960s contributed to increasing car use.
 With their large car parks and suburban locations, malls were designed to be driven to; some are difficult to reach using public transport.

 Cars and public transport

 New Zealand cities initially grew around and along tramlines, which were later supplemented by bus routes.
 Public transport use plunged with the end of trams in the 1950s, and the rise in popularity of the car.
 By the early 2000s Auckland was described as having ‘arguably the worst public transport levels of any western city with a population of more than one million’.
 2

 In 1991 Auckland scored worse than even US cities in terms of public transport use.
 Use increased to a degree after the mid-1990s, when regional councils became responsible for urban passenger transport policy, and more attention was paid to routes, timetables and levels of service.
 Between 2001 and 2008 bus use increased by around 30%.
 Even so, in 2006 only 3% of journeys to work in Christchurch were by bus.